Plixo2/Karina-Site/src/concepts/enums.md

 In the example above:

-- `Option.Some` represents a case that includes a value of type `T`.
+- `Option::Some` represents a case that includes a value of type `T`.
-- `Option.None` represents a the absence of a value.
+- `Option::None` represents a the absence of a value.

 We than use the `Option` enum to represent a value that may or may not be present.
 Only one of the two cases can be true at any given time.